vllm-project/vllm/CONTRIBUTING.md

 ## Developing

-Depending on the kind of development you'd like to do (e.g. Python, CUDA), you can choose to build vLLM either [without compilation](https://docs.vllm.ai/en/latest/getting_started/installation.html#build-from-source-without-compilation) or [with compilation](https://docs.vllm.ai/en/latest/getting_started/installation.html#build-from-source-with-compilation).
+Depending on the kind of development you'd like to do (e.g. Python, CUDA), you can choose to build vLLM with or without compilation.
+Check out the [building from source](https://docs.vllm.ai/en/latest/getting_started/installation.html#build-from-source) documentation for details.

 ## Testing